top of page

 Several traits can indicate Varroa resistance in bees, but we select our breeder queens from hives that have demonstrated "Varroa sensitive hygiene" or VSH.

 That means they have shown an ability to uncap Varroa infested brood cells and disrupt the breeding cycle of the mites.
 This behavior can be tested for using a test called a Harbo assay.
-It is also a heritable trait passed through the mother line, which means our bees can inherit his resistant trait from their mothers.
+It is also a heritable trait passed through the mother line, which means daughter queens can inherit this resistant trait from their mothers.

 We love to collaborate with other apiaries and farms, host events and courses, and share information.